 to put it simple, this is the quality time when your site is up and running and attracts visitors.
 It is opposed to downtime, when your website is not working due to hosting issues and you are not even aware of that.

-server response time means how long it takes to get a response from a server and start the the page rendering in a browser.
-Though the factors affecting the response of a server are numerous, a great deal depends on the choice of your hosting and its servers’ maintenance level.
+Response time means how long it takes to get a response from domains on a Shared IP.
+Though the factors affecting the response are numerous, a great deal depends on the choice of your web hosting and its servers’ maintenance level.

-For a hosting provider to be called “good”, its response time should be fairly short.
-A good average comes within 200-350ms range; and we check it exactly for every server – taking into consideration all the factors that can affect or impair the number.
-Then, again, we draw an average from all the servers and it becomes another component of a hosting provider HRANK.
+For a web hosting provider to be called “good”, its response time should be fairly short.
+A good average comes within 200-350ms range, and we check it exactly for every Shared IP (host) – taking into consideration all the factors that can affect or impair the number.
+Then, again, we draw an average from all the Shared IPs and it becomes another component of HR

 So, eventually, we get a 3-dimensional picture that is both objective and up-to-date (the ratings are subject to change as soon as any alternations are detected in the process of monitoring).
 Our rating system gives an opportunity to look at the hosting performance history and draw results on the basis of multiple examples (instead of one, or several).

 At the present moment we can provide you with the information about 240 providers and their shared plans, all of them we have experience dealing with.

 Other factors we take into consideration.